SysKitTeam/docs-point/activation/trial.md

 {% hint style="warning" %}
 **Please note!**
 When the trial ends, the sync option will turn off, and you will no longer be able to click the sync button, download reports or complete other actions.
-21 days after the last day of your trial, all of the data collected in SysKit Point will be erased as per the DPA (Data Processing Agreement).
+21 days after the last day of your trial, all of the data collected in SysKit Point will be erased as per the [DPA (Data Processing Addendum)](https://www.syskit.com/data-processing-addendum/).
 If during those 21 days you purchase a SysKit Point license, all of your data will remain intact.
 {% endhint %}